VOLTTRON/volttron/docs/source/deploying-volttron/volttron-central.rst

 The next step is to configure the instances that will connect to VOLTTRON Central.
 In the second and third terminal windows run `vcfg`.
-Like the VOLTTRON\_HOME variable, these instances need to have unique vip addresses and unique instance names.
+Like the VOLTTRON\_HOME variable, these instances need to have unique VIP addresses and unique instance names.

 Install a platform agent and a historian as before.
 Since we used the default options when configuring VOLTTRON Central, we can use the default options when configuring these platform agents as well.
 The configuration will be a little different.
 The example below is for the second volttron instance.
-Note the unique vip address and instance name.
+Note the unique VIP address and instance name.

  .. code-block:: console